apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-core/README.md

 ### Layout

 `Layout` should wrap every page that gets created.
 It configures [React Helmet](https://github.com/nfl/react-helmet) and sets the meta description tag with data from the `siteMetadata` property in your Gatsby config.
-It also sets the favicon for the page to the Apollo "A" logo.

 ```js
 import {Layout} from 'gatsby-theme-apollo-core';